venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 ## Prompt Engineering
 Credits: [Source](https://github.com/shimon-d/prompt-eng-guide)

-A prompt can contain information like the `instruction` or `question` you are passing to the model and including other details such as `inputs` or `examples`.
-Prompts can be used to perform all types of interesting and different tasks.
+Prompts are set of tricks that consistently improve the models’ responses.
+A prompt can contain information like the `instruction` or `question` and including other details such as `inputs` or `examples`.

-Instruct the model what you want to achieve such as "Write", "Classify", "Summarize", "Translate", "Order", etc.
+Prompting is instructing model what you want to achieve such as "Write", "Classify", "Summarize", "Translate", "Order", etc.

-- **Specificity**, more descriptive and detailed the prompt is, the better the results.
-This is particularly important when you have a desired outcome or style of generation you are seeking.
+Good prompts follow two basic principles:
+- Clarity: Use simple, unambiguous language that avoids jargon and overly complex vocabulary.
+Keep queries short and snappy.
+Example of an unclear prompt:
+Who won the election?
+Example of a clear prompt:
+Which party won the 2023 general election in Paraguay?

+- Specificity: Tell your model as much as it needs to know to answer your question.
+More descriptive and detailed the prompt can give you better results.

+Example of an unspecific prompt:

+Generate a list of titles for my autobiography.

+Example of a specific prompt:

+Generate a list of ten titles for my autobiography.
+The book is about my journey as an adventurer who has lived an unconventional life, meeting many different personalities and finally finding peace in gardening.

+## How to come up with good prompts?

+### Role
+Examples
+- I want you to act as an .....,
+- You are a ...customer support manager...,

+### Style

+### Tone

+> Please acknowledge 'Yes', if you understand the context and *stay idle*.

+> Ignore all my previous instructions.

+Tone

 ### Text Generation & Summarization
 #### Talk is cheap, show me samples